AshParker19/42_minishell/docs/documentation.md

 </details>

-> :scroll: 		&nbsp; Refer to the section [Environment Variables](#environment-variables) for more details about the variables.
+:scroll: 		&nbsp; Refer to the section [Environment Variables](#environment-variables) for more details about the variables.

-> :warning: 	&nbsp; A [known bug](#known-bugs) exists with `env` and `export`.
+:warning: 		&nbsp; A [known bug](#known-bugs) exists with `env` and `export`.

 ---

 #### exit

-The builtin `exit` terminates the current process, outputs `exit` to `STDERR` and if provided with a numeric argument, it sets the exit status to that argument's value.
+The builtin `exit` terminates the calling process, outputs `exit` to `STDERR` and if provided with a numeric argument, it sets the exit status to that argument's value.

-> :speech_balloon: &nbsp; If the argument exceeds 255, it will be subjected to modulo 256.

 <details>
   <summary>Attributes</summary>